 Ingredients

-- 1 brown cardamom (crushed until the pod splits with seeds still inside)
+- 1-2 black cardamom pods (crushed until the pod splits with seeds still inside)

 - 1 large onion (pureed or very finely grated)